emhamzahazeen/multipack/README.md

 `npm run test:packages` - run `jest` tests in each package and colect coverage from all packages

+`watch:test:packages` - run and watch all tests for changes

 `npm run lint:packages` - lint all packages

 `npm run fix:packages` - lint and fix all packages